cameronsmith/DesignPatterns/src/Creational/Builder/README.md

 }
 ```

-So when the `Director` class method `build` is called it creates an object:
+So when the `Director` class method `build` is called it creates an object custom to the builder:

 **Director**
 ```